ryhkml/tasks-server/README.md

 There are several lists of object storage compatibility:

 - Amazon S3
 - Google Cloud Storage
 - Cloudflare R2
 - DigitalOcean Spaces
 - MinIO **and** many more vendors

 Visit [Bun S3](https://bun.sh/docs/api/s3#support-for-s3-compatible-services) documentation for information on Object Storage compatibility.

 ## TODO

 - [ ] Create documentation
 - [ ] Create an API for editing task
 - [ ] Create an API to get task configuration
+- [ ] Create priority queue
 - [x] Backup SQLite database
 - [x] Create a mechanism to reschedule tasks if the server unexpected shutdown
 - [x] Create a [cluster](https://bun.sh/guides/http/cluster) of HTTP server (Linux only)
 - [ ] Enable test coverage configuration
 - [ ] Ensure test coverage reaches 90% or more